-Your car can cost you less than it currently does.
+Your car could cost you less than it currently does.
 Here are some money-saving tips:

 - Minimize your speeding, and follow parking rules.
 Tickets are costly, and if you end up getting your insurance premiums increased, you'll suffer a double financial whammy.
 (Speeding also consumes more gas.)

 - Be insurance-smart.
 Shop around and make sure you're paying as little as possible for your desired level of coverage.
 Progressive

 (NYSE:PGR)and Berkshire Hathaway's (NYSE:BRK-B)GEICO unit are good places to start looking.
 Also look into discounts for alarms, short commutes, or safety features.
 (Check our Insurance Center.)